mike-north/ember-octane-workshop/notes/10-auth-service.md

 - Logging in
 - Logging out

-We could use a component for this, but it would increase the complexity of our templates, and would involve passing extra arguements through the component tree.
+We could use a component for this, but it would increase the complexity of our templates and would involve passing extra named args (the things that look like `{{ @firstName }}`) through the component tree.

 ```hbs
 <Auth as |authApi|>